Renew a Teaching License in IA

 4 License Renewal Credits, which must include an approved evaluator course, to renew a Professional Administrator License (or 2 renewal credits if the applicant holds a doctor’s or specialist’s degree).

 1 License Renewal Credit to renew a Substitute License (or 30 days of substitute teaching during the term of the license or one year of teaching experience).

 2 License Renewal Credits to renew a Substitute Authorization.

 4 License Renewal Credits (LRCs) to renew a Professional Service License (or 2 renewal credits if the applicant holds a doctor’s or specialist’s degree)

 4 License Renewal Credits (LRCs) to renew a School Business Official Authorization.

 3 License Renewal Credits to renew a Paraeducator Certification.

-What state requirements does a Initial Career and Technical Education applicant need to meet?
+What state requirements does a Initial Career and Technical Education applicant in IA need to renew?